 The bone used in a bone graft can come from your body, a donor, or it can be entirely man-made.
-The bone graft can provide a framework where new, living bone can grow if it’s accepted by the body.
+It can provide a framework where new, living bone can grow if it’s accepted by the body.

 The two most common types of bone grafts are: